Telegram Channel Link: Paid Access Entry Point

 There are three distinct link types every creator needs to understand.

 A public channel has a username like @yourchannel, which generates a permanent link at t.me/yourchannel.
 Anyone with this link can view and join the channel instantly.
 Public links are indexable by search engines and Telegram’s internal search.
-They are great for discovery but terrible for monetization — there is no payment gate.
+They are great for discovery but offer no access control — there is no payment gate and no way to restrict who joins.

 Private channels have no username.
 Instead, admins generate invite links that look like t.me/+AbCdEfGhIjK.
 These links can have expiration dates and usage limits.
-Once the link expires or reaches its cap, it stops working.
-This is Telegram’s built-in access control, but it requires manual management.
+Once the link expires or hits its cap, it stops working.
+You can also revoke any link instantly.
+This is Telegram’s built-in access control — flexible, but still requires manual management of payments.

 When you connect a private channel to Paprika, it generates a page at paprika.bot/yourchannel.
-This is not a Telegram link — it is a conversion page where fans see your price, choose a payment method, and pay before receiving a single-use invite link.
-No manual approval needed if you use Stripe.
+This is not a raw Telegram link — it is a conversion page where fans see your price, choose a payment method, and pay before receiving a single-use invite link.
+Stripe mode requires zero manual approval: fan pays, fan gets in.

 Link TypeFormatAccess ControlPayment GateBest For